JonasMelo21/Numerical-Analysis-Studies/chapter2/section04/exercises/ex05/README.md

 ## Solution:
 In the exercise 1(d) the solution was x = -0.20572.
-With the following code [ex05.c](ex05.c) with differente coefiicients we achieved the output:
+With the following code [ex05.c](ex05.c) with differente coefficients we achieved the output:

     Maximum iterations reached for Standard Newton Method.
 Last x = -nan(ind) Newton Method Solution: -nan(ind)